finkrer/KeyboardChatteringFix-Linux/README.md

 you should probably consider something that does it for you.
 The solution I provide is a systemd unit file.
 Copy it to `/etc/systemd/system/`, then enable it with `systemctl enable --now chattering_fix`.
 Don't forget to change the command inside to tell the service what id your keyboard has and where the script is located.
+The script should be executable as well.

 ## Future plans